xhuntx/Data_Science/README.md

-*WELCOME THIS IS A WORK IN PROGRESS AND ISN'T DONE* (Currently Mac only)
+# *WELCOME THIS IS A  (Currently Mac only)*

+## Instructions:
 To use:
-Go into the dist file and download the "Capstone_Project.zip", Then run it
+Go into the dist folder and download the "EmailFliter.zip", then run it, go to settings > privacy & security > scroll down to open anyway
 (Keep the terminal open),
 go through Google auth,
- and chose how many emails you want filtered,
+and choose how many emails you want filtered.